TeamOfShadow/Auto-Filter-Bot/Readme.md

 ## Bot Commands (Works Only In Groups) :

-  * -> `/autofilter [chat_id / username]` - To establish a connection of group with a channel (Bot should be admin with full previlages in both group and channel)
+  * -> `/autofilter [chat_id/username]` - To establish a connection of group with a channel (Bot should be admin with full previlages in both group and channel)

-  * -> `/autofilterdel [chat_id / username]` - To delete a group's coneection with a channel (Use disable option from settigns pannel for disconnecting temporarily instead of deleteing)
+  * -> `/autofilterdel [chat_id/username]` - To delete a group's coneection with a channel (Use disable option from settigns pannel for disconnecting temporarily instead of deleteing)

   * -> `/autofilterdelall` - To delete all connections of a group and deletes all its file from DB